-If the toolbox has been taken to the site, the Forest School leader will check its contents to ensure no missing items.
+If the tool box has been taken to the site, the contents will be checked by the Forest School leader to ensure that no items are missing.

-After the children have left Forest School, the Forest School leader will clean, check and maintain tools and any other resources as required.
+After the children have left Forest School, the Forest School leader will clean, check and maintain tools, and any other resources as required.

-All equipment will be returned to the hall, checked, and replenished, ready for the following Forest School session.
+All equipment will be returned to the hall and checked and replenished, ready for the following Forest School session.

-The Forest School Leader and preschool staff will complete a session evaluation and any observations.
+A session evaluation will be completed by the Forest School Leader and preschool staff, along with any observations.

-Forest School Policy: Promoting Positive Behaviour
+Forest School Policy Achieving Positive Behaviour

 Our setting believes that children can flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.
-Our Promoting Positive Behaviour policy can be found here: Promoting Positive Behaviour.docx

-Quality play is paramount to our setting and helping meet the children's needs.
-Play is an essential part of every child's life and is vital for the enjoyment of childhood and social, emotional, intellectual and physical development.
-Aberdeenshire's play policy can be found here. ecs-033-cs---play-policy.pdf (aberdeenshire.gov.uk)
+Quality play is paramount to our setting and for helping meet the children's needs.
+Play is an essential part of every child's life and is vital for the enjoyment of childhood as well as social, emotional, intellectual and physical development.
+Aberdeenshire's play policy can be found here.

+ecs-033-cs---play-policy.pdf (aberdeenshire.gov.uk)

-Children need to learn to consider the views and feelings, needs and rights of others and their behaviour's impact on people, places and objects.
-This developmental task requires support, encouragement, teaching and setting the correct example.
+Children need to learn to consider the views and feelings, needs and rights of others and the impact that their behaviour has on people, places and objects.
+This is a developmental task that requires support, encouragement, teaching and setting the correct example.
 The principles that underpin how we achieve positive and considerate behaviour exist within the programme for promoting personal, social and emotional development.